tiurzm/Bamazon/README.md

 # Bamazon

-This is a storefront node application that allows users to buy some products, managers and supervisors to check the inventory.
+This is a storefront node application that allows costumers to buy some products, managers and supervisors to check the inventory.

 ## How to use it: